-Further Reading: How to Plan a Wildlife Photography Trip (A Detailed Beginners Guide)
+Adventurers will enjoy this: How to Plan a Wildlife Photography Trip

 Some guys are looking for lion images to have as a tattoo.
 I’ve sold many lion portraits for that reason.
 Some guys return and show me the results.
 They vary I can tell you.

 Then there’s a surprising sub-group.
 Some black guys go straight to my lion image when they see it.
 I think it represents the Lion of Judah which is an Ethiopian symbol and associated with Haile Selassie and the Rastafarians.
 Hence the interest.

 Most people want to see a male lion when they make an inquiry.
 If you do only one lion picture, make sure it’s a male.